temporalio/temporal-ecommerce/content/part2.md

 err := workflow.ExecuteActivity(ctx, SendAbandonedCartEmail, state.Email).Get(ctx, nil)
 ```

-Moving On
+Moving on
 ---------

-Long-lived Workflows in Temporal are excellent for scheduled tasks.
+Long-living Workflows in Temporal are excellent for scheduled tasks.
-You can build durable time-based logic, like checking whether the user hasn't modified their shopping cart for a given period of time, without using a job queue.
+You can build durable time-based logic, like checking whether the user hasn't modified their shopping cart for a given period of time without using a job queue.
-Next up, we'll look at patterns for building RESTful APIs on top of Temporal Workflows.
+In the next post, we'll look at patterns for building RESTful APIs on top of Temporal Workflows.